 You want an agent that knows the market like the back of their hand, is patient with you and all your questions, can understand your goals and criteria, is fun to work with, and can negotiate like no other.

 While it’s okay to interview multiple agents in the beginning, make sure that you’re transparent about being in the interviewing stage.
-However, you’ll want to decide on one to work with pretty quickly.
-You shouldn’t have several realtors working for you at once (sending you homes from their MLS, spending their time hand-picking off-market deals, touring you, etc).
-Remember that realtors are commission-based (not hourly) and only get compensated if/when you close on something with them.
+Ultimately, though, you will need to commit to working with one professional.
+You shouldn’t have several Realtors working for you at once (sending you homes from their MLS, spending their time hand-picking off-market deals, touring you, etc).
+Remember that Realtors are commission-based (not hourly) and get compensated upon a sale in which they represent you.

-Some agents will require you to agree to a buyer representation agreement from the get go, while others won't ask you to until you submit an offer on a home.
+To secure this exclusivity, some agents may require you to agree to a buyer representation agreement from the get go, while others won't ask you for one until you submit an offer on a home.
 A buyer representation agreement is a promise that you will exclusively work with them.
 But even more importantly, it's a promise that your agent will prioritize you (i.e step out of dinner, move weekend plans, etc).